kartikv97/ENPM661/PROJECT3/README.md

 Enter the start angle in degrees:
 ```
 For all these prompt please enter integers between 0 and 299 for X-coordinate and 0 and 199 for Y-coordinate.

+Step Size: Enter value in range 1 to 10

+Angle: Enter the Start angle (robot orientation) in degrees in the range 0 to 360

 Please enter the elements of the matrix row wise typing enter